Priyanshu6055/college-media/README.md

 ---

-### ✅ Optional: Storage & Permissions
+### ✅ Storage & Permissions

-If your app handles file uploads or uses storage:
+Run this for file uploads or uses storage:

 ```bash
 php artisan storage:link